Stroudwater Navigation: Cotswold Canals Connected

 The second phase of the restoration project, initially known as Phase 1b, was for the section from Stonehouse to the Gloucester and Sharpness Canal at Saul Junction, which had been blocked by the M5 motorway and the A38 road.
 A bid for £16 million was submitted to the Living Landmarks Fund (part of the Big Lottery Fund) in August 2006.
 An interim award of £250,000 was made to allow the bid to be developed, but the application was rejected in November 2007.
 Despite this setback, money for purchasing the land around the M5 and the A38 was part of the phase 1 grant by the HLF.
 Proposals for the A38 involved tunnelling under the Whitminster roundabout; the Bristol Road Lock was buried by the construction of the roundabout, and a new lock would be constructed to the east of it.
 There were two proposals for passing under the M5 motorway: one was for a new channel alongside the River Frome through an existing culvert, and the other was for a new wider culvert, nearer to the original line of the canal.
 Below this, the canal used to cross the Frome at Lockham Aqueduct but this was demolished in the 1970s, when the canal and river channel were combined as part of a flood defence scheme.

 Bids for Heritage Lottery funding were rejected in May 2012 and November 2015.
 A revised bid was submitted in November 2017, and following criticism of the lack of investment by partners in the project, was backed by a promise of £3 million from Stroud District Council, £700,000 from Gloucestershire County Council and £675,000 from the Canal & River Trust, who also pledged practical support.
 In addition, the Cotswold Canals Trust offered financial assistance and volunteer labour.
-They contribute around 15,000 man hours of labour per year, and started work on channel clearance and investigative surveys on the Phase 1b section at the beginning of 2017, in advance of any funding package being available.
+They contribute around 15,000 hours of labour per year, and started work on channel clearance and investigative surveys on the Phase 1b section at the beginning of 2017, in advance of any funding package being available.
 The restoration of the section from Stonehouse to Stroud had, by 2017, attracted some £117 million of private investment into the canal corridor since work started in 2006.
 Additionally, a further £3 million was to be invested in infrastructure improvements at Brimscombe Port, the original terminus for the Phase 1a project, by Stroud District Council and the Homes and Communities Agency.